 - Indirect Costs: These are costs that cannot be linked directly to the program activities, such as overhead costs needed to help keep the organization operating.
 Indirect costs should not exceed 10% of the total program budget without justification or a Negotiated Indirect Cost Rate Agreement (NICRA).

-Mandatory Forms – In addition to the narrative and financial proposal, applicants must submit the following mandatory application forms including:
+Mandatory Forms – In addition to the proposal and budget, applicants must submit the following mandatory application forms including:

 - SF-424 (Application for Federal Assistance – organizations)